dotmesh-io/docs/hugo/content/references/api.md

 specifies `__root__` as the Subdot name.

 Normally, this API method will return a host path to the currently selected filesystem of the Dot, as selected by the [`SwitchContainers` method](#dotmeshrpc-switchcontainers); if that method has never been invoked, then this will be the master filesystem.
 However, any filesystem may be selected by specifying a `Name` of the form `NAME@CLONE`, eg `test@testing_v1`; the clone name `master` may be used to request the master filesystem of the Dot.

+[FIXME: These need formatting]
+Availability:
+* Local: YES
+* Hub: NO

 ##### Request.